Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

-The PS module predicts per-pixel occlusion-reasoned semantics in the perspective view (OSP).
-Note that compared to traditional semantic segmentation models (e.g. ~\cite{wang2020deep,chen2014semantic}) that predict semantics on visible pixels only, our module focuses on predicting both visible and occluded background classes (See Fig.~\ref{fig:gt_persp}(d)).
+\paragraph{Perspective semantics module} The PS module predicts per-pixel occlusion-reasoned semantics in the perspective view (OSP).
+Unlike traditional semantic segmentation models (e.g. ~\cite{wang2020deep,chen2014semantic}) that predict semantics on visible pixels only, our module focuses on predicting both visible and occluded layout classes (See Fig.~\ref{fig:gt_persp}(d)).
 Such occlusion reasoning is also demonstrated in Fig.~\ref{fig:gt_persp}(b) and (c).
-As shown, we aim to predict road semantics in the top-view despite that they are occluded, e.g. by cars and buildings, in the perspective view.
+As shown, we aim to predict road semantics in the top-view despite that they are occluded, e.g. by cars or buildings, in the perspective view.

 Compared to conventional semantic segmentation problem, ours is more challenging in terms of both data and model training.
 As for data, the semantic ground-truth on occluded regions can be ambiguous, hence difficult and time-consuming to annotate accurately in pixel-level.
 For instance, it takes more than 20 minutes to annotate only the visible regions on KITTI images while in comparison, parametric annotation in BEV takes about 20s for an image~\cite{Wang_2019_CVPRworkshop}.
-We refer the readers to~\buyu{Sec.~\ref{sec:exp}} and supplementary for annotation details.
-As for model training, our module predicts semantics in invisible/occluded regions, which again leads to ambiguity.
+We refer the readers to Sec.~\ref{sec:exp} and supplementary for annotation details.
+For model training, the PS module predicts semantics in invisible/occluded regions, which again requires dealing with ambiguity.
 For instance, regions occluded by a foreground instance, e.g. building, can be either another building or road.
-This requires the module to learn to predict semantics with contextual cues rather than fully relying on visible information.
+This requires the module to learn to predict semantics with contextual cues rather than fully relying on local visible information.

-Assuming that such desired ground-truths, $x^p$, are available in our dataset, we then follow the structure of~\cite{wang2020deep}, or HRNetV2-W18, as our semantic segmentation backbone as it achieves very good trade-offs between accuracy and efficiency.
-Formally, given an $\im \in \realspace^{~\textit{H}\times\textit{W}\times3}$, the PS module would output a $x^p$ $\in \realspace^{~\textit{H}\times\textit{W}\times(C+1)}$, which denotes the probability of each pixel belongs to specific category.